ODU IFA OGBE OWONRIN COMMENATRIES BY BABALAWO OBANIFA -Obanifa Extreme Documenatries Reformed Africa Ifa spirituality -Odu Ifa Series

 He who stayed home and sent for alcohol on the farm

-When he was doing everything without success in
+When he was doing everything without success in either

 They advised him to offer sacrifice